Interesting Facts about Rocks and 3 Different Types

 Types of Source Rocks

-1. Potential Source Rocks: are immature rocks that have the ability to produce and expel hydrocarbons if their maturity level is high.
+1. Potential Source Rocks are immature and, if their maturity level is high, can produce and expel hydrocarbons.

-2. Effective Source Rocks: are rocks that contain sufficient quantities of hydrocarbons, but expelled them.
+2. Effective Source Rocks: contain sufficient quantities of hydrocarbons but expel them.

-4. Spent source rocks: are active rocks that were producing hydrocarbons for a specific period of time, but lost their ability to produce, either because their content of organic matter ran out, or because they reached a degree of excessive thermal maturity.
+4. Spent source rocks: are active and were producing hydrocarbons for a specific period of time but lost their ability to produce, either because their content of organic matter ran out or because they reached a degree of excessive thermal maturity.

 Types of Organic Matter in Source Rocks